laravel/jetstream-docs/2.x/installation.md

 php artisan jetstream:install inertia --teams
 ```

+Both of these commands, in addition to installing the necessary code to make them work, include a suite of Feature tests you are free to use, or discard, as you see fit.
+Naturally, we recommend you keep them.
+We are mentioning this here because you may be surprised to find your `tests/Feature` folder populated with about a dozen tests following installation.

 ### Finalizing The Installation

 After installing Jetstream, you should install and build your NPM dependencies and migrate your database: